Agnibha-31/DO-Automation-IoT/README.md

 - Add duplicate-reading handling or an idempotency key.
 - Store metadata as PostgreSQL JSONB if it will be queried.

-### Research and interpretation work
+### Monitoring and interpretation work

 - Replace fixed analytics cards with traceable calculations.
-- Define “data quality,” “stability,” “anomaly,” “confidence,” and “accuracy.”
+- Define “data quality,” “stability,” “anomaly,” and “confidence” before presenting those values to operators.
-- Add a real forecasting model only with documented training data, split strategy, baselines, metrics, and uncertainty.
-- Preserve raw, corrected, and forecast values as separate variables.
+- Preserve raw and corrected DO values as separate fields throughout ingestion, storage, display, and export.
 - Document calibration, probe specifications, salinity, elevation, pressure source, and reference methods.
-- Publish only datasets that are legally redistributable and sufficiently anonymized.

 ### Engineering quality work